Gastornis: History

-After the description of Diatryma, most new European specimens were referred to this genus instead of Gastornis.
-However, after the initial discovery of Diatryma, it soon became clear that it and Gastornis were so similar that the former could be considered a junior synonym of the latter.
-In fact, this similarity was recognized as early as 1884 by Elliott Coues, but this was debated by researchers throughout the 20th century.
-Meaningful comparisons between Gastornis and Diatryma were made more difficult by Lemoine's incorrect skeletal illustration, the composite nature of which was not discovered until the early 1980s.
-Following this, several authors began to recognize a greater degree of similarity between the European and North American birds, often placing both in the same order (Gastornithiformes) or even family (Gastornithidae).
-This newly recognized degree of similarity caused many scientists to tentatively accept their synonymy, pending a comprehensive review of the anatomy of these birds.
-Consequently, the correct scientific name of the genus is Gastornis.
+After the description of Diatryma, most new European specimens were referred to this genus, instead of Gastornis; however, after the initial discovery of Diatryma, researchers recognized the similarity between the two genera as early as 1884 when Elliott Coues placed Diatryma gigantea under the genus Gastornis as G. giganteus, a synonymy agreed upon by the American Ornithologists' Union in 1886.
+Further meaningful comparisons between Gastornis and Diatryma were made more difficult by Lemoine's incorrect skeletal illustration, the composite nature of which was not discovered until the early 1980s.
+Following this, several authors began to recognize a greater degree of similarity between the European and North American birds, often placing both in the same order (†Gastornithiformes) or even family (†Gastornithidae).
+This newly-realized degree of similarity caused many scientists to, tentatively, accept the animals' synonymy pending a comprehensive review of the anatomy of both genera, in which Gastornis has the taxonomic priority.
+Some subsequent studies either continued to use the genus Diatryma or argued against the synonymy, since a detailed comparison of type specimens has not been done yet and notable differences can be found in the species originally assigned to Diatryma from the type species of Gastornis.